tcorp-bv/microservice-template/README.md

 Generally speaking, your service should be defined in grpc (and not in json).
 This repository will help you get started with that.

 Transcoding to json [can still be done by Istio](https://github.com/tetratelabs/istio-tools/tree/master/grpc-transcoder) in our middleware layer.
 The manifests for this should be located at the consuming services, not the service itself.
 This means that when you are writing a service within TCorp, you are not responsible for maintaining a json API, only the grpc interface.
+This means that the `annotations.proto` import and `google.api.http` options can be removed from greeter.proto within the actual service and are only relevant for the consuming service.

 ## Repository
 The server is defined in [main.go](main.go), an example client is defined under [client/main.go](client/main.go)